fredrikskatland/osint_comments/crawler/README.md

     print("-" * 50)
 ```

-## Integration with Kafka
+## Integration with OSINT Comments

-The crawler can be integrated with Kafka to publish articles with comments to a topic.
-To use this feature, you need to provide a Kafka producer when creating the `CrawlerService`:
+The crawler can be integrated with the OSINT Comments project to analyze comments from e24.no:

 ```python
 from crawler.crawler_service import CrawlerService